herambchaudhari4121/Greynir/README.md

 *A parse tree as displayed by Greynir.
 Nouns and noun phrases are blue, verbs and verb phrases are red, adjectives are green, prepositional and adverbial phrases are grey, etc.*

-Greynir is most effective for text that is objective and factual, i.e. has a relatively high ratio of concrete concepts such as numbers, amounts, dates, person and entity names, etc.
+Greynir is most effective for the text that is objective and factual, i.e. has a relatively high ratio of concrete concepts such as numbers, amounts, dates, person and entity names, etc.

-Greynir is innovative in its ability to parse and disambiguate text written in a **morphologically rich language**, i.e. Icelandic, which does not lend itself easily to statistical parsing methods.
+Greynir is innovative in its ability to parse and disambiguate text written in a **morphologically rich language**, i.e. Icelandic, which doesn't lend itself easily to statistical parsing methods.
 Greynir uses grammatical feature agreement (cases, genders, persons, number (singular/plural), verb tenses, modes, etc.) to guide and disambiguate parses.
 Its highly optimized Earley-based parser, implemented in C++, is fast and compact